steveforrest/RPSLS/README.md

 ## Features

+This game is aimed at a younger demographic and so i chose to use bright colours in order to best attract them to the game.
+I opted to use the default font family as this will be safest for any browser and clear enough so as not to confuse children when reading it.

 ### Rules

 The rules will be displayed using two different media types an image for quick reference or an embedded you tube extract from the big bang theory to better explain the game.